Science at UM [S05-ep02]: Toward Cognitive Virology?

-On November 28, the newspaper Le Monde published an op-ed written by a group organized around Solenn Tanguy, president of Winslow Santé publique, entitled "The symptoms of long Covid only make sense when they are linked to their cause."
-This opinion piece followed another published in Le Monde on November 4 entitled "Alongside the science of disease, we advocate the science of symptoms."
-This text was written by researchers and clinicians advocating for a psychosomatic view of long Covid.
+On November 28, the newspaper Le Monde published an op-ed written by a group led by Solenn Tanguy, president of Winslow Public Health, titled“The symptoms of long COVID only make sense when linked to their cause.”
+This op-ed followed another one also published in Le Monde on November 4 under the title“Alongside the science of diseases, we advocate for the science of symptoms.”
+A text drafted by researchers and clinicians advocating for a psychosomatic perspective on this same Long Covid.

-This proves that six years after its appearance, long Covid remains a controversial disease in France.
+Proof that six years after its emergence, Long Covid remains a disputed condition in France.

-However, numerous studies document and confirm the persistence of prolonged cognitive impairment following COVID-19.
-One such study, published last September in Nature Medicine, compared 351 people hospitalized for COVID-19 with an average age of 54 to 2,927 people similar in age, gender, and education level.
-The results are chilling: "It's as if the brains of these patients had undergone a 20-year acceleration of the aging process," says one of the authors.
+Yet numerous studies document and confirm the persistence of long-term cognitive impairments following COVID-19.
+One such study, published last September in *Nature Medicine*, compared 351 people hospitalized for COVID-19—with an average age of 54—to 2,927 people who were similar in terms of age, gender, and education level.
+The result is chilling:“It’s as if these patients’ brains had undergone a 20-year acceleration of the aging process,” says one of the authors.

-In the second part of the program, we begin a series of reports from the Institute of Evolutionary Sciences in Montpellier.
-For the first report, Benoit Brossier gives us a tour of the dendrochronology lab, where he studies tree growth rings.
+In the second half of the program, we begin a series of reports from the Institute of Evolutionary Sciences in Montpellier.
+For the first report, Benoit Brossier takes us on a tour of the dendrochronology lab, where he studies tree growth rings.

-Finally, Nathan Roure, press relations officer at the University of Montpellier, presents the Sud de Sciences festival, which began on December 2 and will continue until the 7th for itseighth edition.
+Finally, Nathan Roure, the press relations officer at the University of Montpellier, introduces us to the Sud de Sciences festival, which began on December 2 and will run through the 7th for its8th edition.

 Co-production: Divergence FM / University of Montpellier